Steps of the eviction process in Kansas:

 Year-to-Year | 30 Days |

-In Kansas, if a tenant commits a lease violation or does not uphold their legal responsibilities as a tenant, the landlord can serve them a 30-Day Notice to Cure or Vacate.
+In Kansas, if a tenant commits a lease violation or does not uphold their legal responsibilities, the landlord can serve them a 30-Day Notice To Comply or Vacate.

 Step 2: Landlord Files Lawsuit with Court